 i'll show the bonus card first, it's a diamond/miscut dedicated rookie card of willie randolph!

-jerry reuss also shows up as a dedicated rookie in the 1970 design
+jerry reuss also shows up as a dedicated rookie in the 1970 designwhile carlton fisk is featured on a fantasy card from 1971

 also using the 1971 design is this japanese special card of sigeo nagashima